ryan-bluestack/borg_osc_ansible/README.md

     ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory playbook.yml

-These paths can be relative, so -i ../../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory would also work, if for example, you wanted to create a
+These paths can be relative, so -i ../../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory would also work, if for example, you wanted to create a directory of playbooks.
 # lab
 configure two web servers located in different regions.